-The Croatian countertenor Max Emanuel Cencic is currently one of the best-known singers specialising in Baroque performance.
-During his Wrocław concert with Wrocław Baroque Orchestra, there will be songs of both very well-known and slightly less popular composers active during this period.
+Croatian countertenor Max Emanuel Cencic is currently one of the best-known singers specializing in Baroque music.
+During his Wrocław performance with the Wroclaw Baroque Orchestra, there will be songs of both very well-known and slightly less popular composers active during this period.

-The concert programme will also include purely instrumental compositions.
-Concerto grosso (meaning "great concert" in Italian) was one of the most popular forms of instrumental music in the Baroque era.
+The concert programme will also include instrumental compositions.
+Concerto grosso ('great concerto' in Italian) was one of the most popular forms of instrumental music in the Baroque era.
 Works of this kind were based on a dialogue between a small group of soloists called concertino and the rest of the ensemble called ripieno.
-The genre concerto grosso was created by Arcangelo Corelli, who was active in Rome, so it is not surprising that it was eagerly used by Italian composers, for example Alessandro Scarlatti (hailing just like Porpora from Naples).
-However, George Frideric Handel, who was born in Germany, also used this type of concerto form.
+The concerto grosso genre was created by Arcangelo Corelli, who was active in Rome, so it is not surprising that it was eagerly used by Italian artists, for example Alessandro Scarlatti.
+However, George Frideric Handel, who was born in Germany, also wrote in this genre with gusto.
 His Concerto grosso in D major op.
-6 No. 5 is an energetic work in which Handel used material from his own work, Ode to Saint Cecilia.
-The programme of the evening also includes the Fugue and Grave in G minor by Johann Adolph Hasse, a German Baroque composer.
+6 No. 5 is an energetic work in which Handel used material from his other work, the Ode to Saint Cecilia.
+Cencic will also perform three arias from the Handel’s Orlando.